shayaantx/botdarr/README.md

 # Summary

-Made this discord bot so I could access radarr, sonarr, and lidarr all from a single discord channel
+Made this simple discord bot so I could access radarr, sonarr, and lidarr (not implemented yet) all from a single discord channel

 <br/>